ScallyBag/chesshacks/README.md

 Queries the Encyclopedia of Chess Openings for all openings with given string(s) e.g: (1) single input; (2) two inputs: print any; (3) two inputs: separated by unescaped space: both must occur
 ```
 (1) str2eco elephant
 (1) str2eco ruy\ lopez         # escaped spaces: counts as one string
 (2) str2eco bayonet\|crab      # bayonet OR crab
 (3) str2eco KGD gambit         # show all gambits stemming from KGD (i.e. gambit AND KGD)
 (3) str2eco "1. e4 c6" gambit  # show all gambits that start with Caro-Kann
 ```

 #### moves2eco
 Gets chess moves from the clipboard and outputs best fit of ECO, Opening, Variation.
 Besides FIDE-enforced SAN, formats may be Coordinate (with or without dashes, in lowercase), LAN, RAN.
 Check [Chess notation](https://en.wikipedia.org/wiki/Chess_notation) for more information.

 Clipboard input must have an ending (score or *).
-Function has no variables.
-E.g.:
-`1. d4 Nf6 2. c4 g6 3.
+E.g.: `1. d4 Nf6 2. c4 g6 3.
 Nc3 Bg7 4. e4 d6 5.
 Nf3 O-O 6.
 Be2 e5 7.
-O-O Nc6 *`
+O-O Nc6 *`.

-Copying the above and running the command returns:
+Copying the above and running `moves2eco` returns:

 `(E97) King's Indian, orthodox, Aronin-Taimanov variation (Yugoslav attack / Mar del Plata variation)`

 #### fen2board
-Converts a FEN stored in clipboard to a board position Try with this in your clipboard:   `r5r1/5Rbk/p6Q/1p1PpN2/4P1p1/8/PP3PP1/6K1 b - - 0 37` To use figurines instead of letters, enter `fen2board w` if you have a white background, or `fen2board d` for dark background.
+Converts a [FEN](https://en.wikipedia.org/wiki/Forsyth–Edwards_Notation) stored in clipboard to a board position.
+Try with this in your clipboard: `r5r1/5Rbk/p6Q/1p1PpN2/4P1p1/8/PP3PP1/6K1 b - - 0 37`.
+To use figurines instead of letters, enter `fen2board w` if you have a white background, or `fen2board d` for dark background.

 For example, running the former would yield:
 ```
 ♜ . . . . . ♜ .
 . . . . . ♖ ♝ ♚